awyaki/llog/README.md

 4. Preview or Build the application.

 ```
-// This command to preview the application.
+// To preview the application
 npm run dev

-// This command to build the electron app in the build directory.
+// To build the electron app in the build directory
 npm run pack
 ```